mafaldacf/rendezvous/README.md

 ### Getting Started

-Both Post-Notification and Rendezvous Metadata Server evaluations will be using AWS EC2 instances.
-For that reason, we create the following AMI:
+**SKIP** this section if you are running rendezvous using Docker (e.g. for post-notification micro-benchmark)!!!

+#### Setting up EC2 AMIs and Key Pairs

-1. Go to AWS EC2 in `eu-central-1` and create a new key pair `rendezvous-eu`, add permissions `sudo chmod 500 rendezvous-eu.pem`, and copy to `~/.ssh/rendezvous-eu`.
+1. Go to AWS EC2 Key Pairs in `eu-central-1` and create a new key pair `rendezvous-eu`, add permissions `sudo chmod 500 rendezvous-eu.pem`, and copy to `~/.ssh/rendezvous-eu.pem`.
+2. Do the same but now for `us-east-1` and name the key pair as `rendezvous-us`.
-2. Go to Instances and launch a new instance with the following settings:
+3. Go to AWS EC2 Instances in `eu-central-1` and launch a new instance with the following settings:
     - AMI: `Ubuntu 22.04 LTS`
     - Instance type: `t2.medium` (cheaper instances with fewer vCPUs will not be able to build the project with CMake)
     - Select the previously created keypair `rendezvous-eu`
     - For now you can use the default VPC and Security Group settings
-3. In the local project folder, edit the `rendezvous.sh` script with the public IP and keypair path of the new instance
+4. In the local project folder, edit the `rendezvous.sh` script with the public IP and keypair path of the new instance
-4. Upload the project with `./rendezvous.sh remote deploy`.
+5. Deploy the project with `./rendezvous.sh remote deploy`.
 Note that this might take a long time.
-If you encounter any problems (especially running the dependencies script or building the C++ project) you should do it mannually
+If you encounter any problems (especially running the dependencies script `./deps.sh` or building the C++ project `./rendezvous.sh local build`, both remotely) you should do it mannually :(
-5. In AWS EC2 Instances, select your instance and go to 'Actions' -> 'Image and Templates' -> 'Create Image' to create a new `rendezvous` AMI
+6. In AWS EC2 Instances, select your instance and go to ACTIONS -> IMAGES AND TEMPLATES -> CREATE IMAGE to create a new `rendezvous` AMI
-6. When the AMI is ready, select it, go to 'Actions' -> 'Copy AMI', choose the US East (N. Virginia) (`us-east-1`) and copy the AMI
+7. When the AMI is ready, select it, go to ACTIONS -> COPY AMI, choose the US East (N. Virginia) (`us-east-1`) and copy the AMI

 Now you have two `rendezvous` AWS EC2 AMIs in `eu-central-1` and `us-east-1` =)

-At the end, perform the 1st step but now from `us-east-1` region and `rendezvous-us` keypair.

 ### Post-Notification

+#### VPC Configuration

-For this microbenchmark, Rendezvous is deployed AWS, in two EC2 `t2.xlarge` (4 vCPU and 16 GiB RAM) instances for both primary (`eu-central-1`) and secondary (`us-east-1`) regions.
-Before preciding, make sure you already setup the Post-Notification VPC according to the README of the `antipode-post-notification` repository.
+For this microbenchmark, Rendezvous is deployed in two EC2 `t2.xlarge` (4 vCPU and 16 GiB RAM) instances for both primary (`eu-central-1`) and secondary (`us-east-1`) regions.

+REQUIREMENTS: make sure you already setup the Post-Notification VPC according to the README of the `antipode-post-notification` repository.

 For both `eu-central-1` and `us-east-1` do the following:
 1. Create a new Security Group `rendezvous` for the Post-Notification VPC `antipode-mq`
+   - Name: `antipode-mq-rendezvous`
 2. Add the following inbound rules
    - SSH from any IPv4 source (0.0.0.0/0)
    - Custom TCP from any IPv4 source (0.0.0.0/0).
 Port is `8001` if in EU and `8002` if in US.

-3. Launch a new EC2 instance:
+#### Alternative 1/2 (OFFICIAL EVAL): Running Rendezvous in Native OS

+For each region (`eu-central-1` and `us-east-1`), start two EC2 instances:
    - AMI: previous created `rendezvous` image from 'My AMIs'
    - Instance type: `t2.xlarge`
-   - Keypair: `rendezvous-eu` if in EU and `rendezvous-us` if in US
+   - Keypair: `rendezvous-eu` in EU or `rendezvous-us` in US
-   - Select the `antipode-mq` VPC and the previously created Security Group
+   - Select the `antipode-mq` VPC and the previously created Security Group `antipode-mq-rendezvous`
-   - Make sure a public IP is assigned (for deployment with `redis`, the private IP is the one used for the connections file of the Post Notification)
+   - Make sure to **ENABLE** assignment of public IP

-Now that both instances are running, go to your local project folder
+Now that both instances are running, go to your local project folder:
-    - Edit the `rendezvous.sh` parameters for public IPs and keypair paths
+   1. Edit the main `rendezvous.sh` script parameters for public IPs and keypair paths
-    - Edit the `metadata-server/configs/remote.json` with the public IPs
+   2. Edit the metadata server `metadata-server/configs/remote.json` config with the public IPs

-Prior to each Post-Notification deployment of the post-storage (dynamo, s3, cache, redis) and notification-storage (sns), run:
+   3. Make sure that both servers' connections identified by `rendezvous` in `datastore-monitor/config/connections.yaml` match the following:
+       - `eu-central-1`: `localhost:8001`
+       - `us-east-1`: `localhost:8002`

+Update the config file with the new ips to the remote instances:

+    ./rendezvous.sh remote update

+For each deployment:

     ./rendezvous.sh remote start {dynamo, s3, cache, mysql}

-After each deployment, stop Rendezvous:

     ./rendezvous.sh remote stop

-At the end, don't forget to terminate both instances.
+**REMINDER**: At the end, don't forget to terminate both instances.

-#### (Easy and) Alternative Rendezvous Deployment
+#### Alternative 2/2 (CONVENIENCE TESTING): running Rendezvous using Docker

 Although Rendezvous was deployed in native OS for the **official** evaluation with Post-Notification, it can also be deployed using Docker, which is way easier.

-After creating the EC2 instance for both regions (`eu-central-1` and `us-east-1`) with the correct Security Groups and SSH Key Pairs:
-1. Make sure you already have `aws cli` installed and configured with your credentials running `aws configure`.
+Install `aws cli` if not yet done and configure your credentials with `aws configure`.

+For each region (`eu-central-1` and `us-east-1`), start two EC2 instances:
+   - AMI: `Ubuntu 22.04 LTS`
+   - Instance type: user preference (can be `t2.micro`)
+   - Keypair: `rendezvous-eu` in EU or `rendezvous-us` in US
+   - Select the `antipode-mq` VPC and the previously created Security Group `antipode-mq-rendezvous`
+   - Make sure to **ENABLE** assignment of public IP

+Now that both instances are running, go to your local project folder:
-2. Configure the `rendezvous.sh` script with the necessary parameters
+   1. Edit the main `rendezvous.sh` script parameters for public IPs and keypair paths
-3. Configure the `metadata-server/configs/remote.json` file with the EC2 instances public ips
+   2. Edit the metadata server `metadata-server/configs/remote.json` config with the public IPs
-4. Make sure the `datastore-monitor/config/connections.yaml` file for rendezvous server corresponds to the hostname used in the docker compose file (`rendezvous-eu` and `rendezvous-us`)
+   3. Make sure that both servers' connections identified by `rendezvous` in `datastore-monitor/config/connections.yaml` match the following:
+       - `eu-central-1`: `rendezvous-eu:8001`
+       - `us-east-1`: `rendezvous-us:8002`

 Build and deploy rendezvous: